mdayku/spendsense/docs/SUPABASE_SETUP.md

 The CI workflow will automatically use this for all jobs!

-## Connection Pooling (Optional but Recommended)
+## Connection Pooling (Optional)

-For production and CI, use Supabase's connection pooler:
+**For Free Tier:** Use **direct connection** (Session mode, port 5432) for better reliability.
+The pooler (port 6543) can be intermittent when you have multiple projects.

+**For Production/Paid Plans:** You can use the connection pooler for better performance:

 1. In Supabase dashboard → **Database** → **Connection string**
 2. Change mode from **Session** to **Transaction**
-3. Use the pooler connection string in CI (port 6543 instead of 5432)
+3. Use the pooler connection string (port 6543 instead of 5432)

 Example:
 ```
 postgresql://postgres:[PASSWORD]@db.[PROJECT-REF].supabase.co:6543/postgres?pgbouncer=true
 ```

+**Note:** If you're experiencing connection issues with multiple Supabase projects on free tier, stick with the direct connection (port 5432) for more consistent access.

 ## Local vs Production Databases